swfiua/80days/posts/got-the-ingredients-lets-cook-this-thing.rst

 so that it can all be served by the django server.
 I suspect this might get tricky.

+Tomorrow I should be in town in the morning, so I decided this would be a good time to see if I can get this thing running on Gonzalo, otherwise known as the `laptop without an escape key`.
+This thing also has a battery with a life of about 5 minutes.
+But I like it in a weird sort of way.
+It needs more memory too, but that should be an easy fix.
+I think it might turn into that broom with 20 new heads and five new handles.

+Will be a good test of whether I can run everything on another machine without too much pain.
+With the screensaver doing the, "all work and no play", I think it is time to take a break.

 .. _angular dates in milliseconds: https://github.com/swfiua/80days/commit/8fcad7e1e31c37da38e2f80c27fe67ab7b4474ce

 .. include:: posts/references.rst